KAIST-IS521/2018-Spring/Activities/List.md

 ### CTF Challenge Creation

 If you have chosen a web server, you can create a CGI application on top of the web server to create a CTF challenge.
-Remember, your `bug` branches should contain a valid service that can be exploited by a remote attacker, and a vanilla web server will not serve any pages that attackers can exploit.
+Remember, your `bugN` branches should contain a valid service that can be exploited by a remote attacker, and a vanilla web server will not serve any pages that attackers can exploit.